isaacwkm/ThreeJS-Farming-Prototype/README.md

 No major changes were made.

 ## F2.a
 12/1/2024 - Scenarios can now be loaded at compile time through an external DSL.
-This DSL is based off of YAML and allows designers to specify the initial conditions for each scenario and the conditions needed to complete them.
+This DSL is based off of YAML and allows designers to specify some initial conditions for each scenario and the conditions needed to complete them.
 The DSL can also describe special events that happen at specific times within the game.
 For instance, the following snippet describes the "drought" scenario: </br>
 ```
 drought:
   grid_size: [10, 5]